jsheridanwells/JeremyWells.Io/_posts/2021-02-04-MEAN-docker.md

 To demonstrate, I've created [a simple MEAN-stack repo](https://github.com/jsheridanwells/MeanUrls) and I'll show how to add scripts for containerizing the database.
 However, you could also easily carry out these steps in any other project that uses Mongo - I'll just be going over the Docker setup in this article.
 The example repo uses Angular, Express, and Typescript, but you don't need to be familiar with any of those to follow along.

-I won't be explaining any MongoDB concepts, but that;'s not likely to get in the way of understanding the steps below.
+I won't be explaining any MongoDB concepts, but that's not likely to get in the way of understanding the steps below.

-I'll give a brief overview of some Docker terms and concepts so that the explanations are clear, but if you're still getting started with Docker, there are far better tutorials out there.
+I'll give a brief overview of some Docker terms and concepts so that the explanations are clear, but if you're still getting started with Docker, [there are far better tutorials out there](https://docker-curriculum.com/).

 Now for loading the sample project if you're going to use it: